-- 10. Capacity strengthening.
+- 11. Capacity strengthening.
 A strong post-pandemic economic recovery, responsible fiscal management and sustainable debt levels have contributed to economic stability, making the country attractive for foreign direct investment.
-However, significant capacity gaps remain at local government levels. - 11.
+However, significant capacity gaps remain at local government levels. - 12.
 Policy coherence.
 The Philippines has taken decisive steps to integrate SDG targets into national plans.
-However, there is need to direct concerted attention to policy coherence, the digitization agenda and the provision of adequate budget allocations for inclusive and equitable development in pursuit of SDG targets at subnational levels. - 12.
+Policy coherence, the digitization agenda and the provision of adequate budget allocations for inclusive and equitable development in pursuit of SDG targets at subnational levels need to be sustained. - 13.
 Enhancing global partnerships.
 The country is well positioned to strengthen cooperation with non-traditional donors and stakeholders and promote South-South and triangular cooperation, including through the global School Meals Coalition.